csvenke/compose-rules/README.md

 ### **or**

 > Returns a rule function that returns true if some rules are true.
-> Resolves rules in left-to-right order.

 #### Example